 My wife and I told Mary that she could not spend time at Don’s house.
-If she wanted to see him they would have to come to our house when a parent was home, or go to a public place.
+If she wanted to see him they would have to come to our house when a parent was home or go to a public place.

 I was shocked.
 I couldn’t believe that the mother was leaving her son home alone.
 If he were my son, he’d be right there with us as we pointed out the beautiful woodland sights.
-He’d be on a very short leash stuck to his parents like glue; not on his own in a big house on a holiday weekend!
+He’d be on a very short leash stuck to his parents like glue, not on his own in a big house on a holiday weekend!

-Friday night arrives and Mary tells us that she is going bowling with her girlfriends.
-I suggest to my wife that we should check out the party.
+Friday night arrived and Mary told us that she was going bowling with her girlfriends.
+I suggested to my wife that we should check out the party.
 My wife asks do, “What party?”

-Catching My Daughter At A Teen Drinking Party
+Catching My Daughter at a Party

 My wife and I went out to eat.
 After several unsuccessful attempts to contact my daughter on her cell phone, we went home to pick up my night vision device (I am an army guy).
-We went back to Don’s house and parked down the street and I went into stealth mode.
+We went back to Don’s house and parked down the street, and I went into stealth mode.

 I walked up to the front of the house and saw several teenage boys drinking in the living room and then I went around the back where it was pitch black (for everyone but me!).
-I moved very slowly and watched my daughter, Don and some other kids drinking beer and smoking.
+I moved very slowly and watched my daughter, Don, and some other kids drinking beer and smoking.
 Finally, I went back to the car and removed the night vision device.

 The real battle came when my daughter got home and we started discussing this event.
 Mary kept saying that she loved Don.
 I told her that she and Don knew the ground rules.
 I told her that Don must not respect her because she and everyone else at the party could have been arrested for under age drinking.
 An arrest could have placed her college career in jeopardy.
 Then I lost it and told her that Don was a loser and that I would not let her hang around with losers!

-My military experiences allowed me to be stealthy, and follow a principle of “Trust but verify”.
+My military experiences allowed me to be stealthy and follow a principle of “Trust but verify”.

 Keep up to date with the YT advice.
 Get our weekly newsletter.